codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### ArgoCD password

 >**WARNING**:
-Do not change the Argo CD password by logging into the ArgoCD UI with the `argocd-initial-admin-secret`.
+Do not change the Argo CD password by logging into the Argo CD UI with the `argocd-initial-admin-secret`.
 Changing the Argo CD password can result in system instability, and disrupt the proper functioning of the Codefresh platform.